 It is clear that the success of numerical modeling to bulk materials handling problems needs to be strongly linked with material testing.

 In terms of the successful application of numerical modeling to materials handling problems, there are a number of questions that must be answered to ensure a robust solution.
 The limitations of the method need to be taken into account to ensure that the solution is practical and offers value.

 In conjunction with this, the assumptions that the method is making should also be considered and stated so everyone involved in the process is aware of them.
 Again, taking DEM as an example, the following questions should always be asked at the outset on the path towards a solution;

 - Can we capture the correct failure mode?
 For materials to flow they must fail – is the failure mode by gravity alone or forced flow?
 Will the bulk material be failing internally or at a wall surface?

 - What is the scale of the problem and can it be modeled with enough resolution?
 This includes both the scale of the geometry as well as the scale of the particles.
-For commercial scale problems, best in class DEM codes as Rocky DEM provides the ability to simulate the exact number of particles in the exact same size distributions and shape representations using multi-GPUs.
+For commercial scale problems, best in class DEM codes, such as Rocky DEM, provide the ability to simulate the exact number of particles in the exact same size distributions and shape representations using multi-GPUs.

 Figure 2: Rocky DEM simulation snapshot of a commercial scale granulator showing 10 Million particles colored by their translational velocity.
 Image: Courtesy BMS.